grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 ```
 You may think this algorithm looks pretty inefficient, and you'd be right!
 Most greedy algorithms you've seen are optimizations on this simple approach,
-either by reducing the search space, using more appropriate data structures, or by using a function to determine feasibility instead of precomputing $$F$$ (which can quickly get big).
+either by reducing the search space, using more appropriate data structures, or by another technique.
 Still, this algorithm is optimal for *any* greedoid.
 We won't go into a proof of this optimality here, <!-- REF NEEDED -->
 but what is important to take away is this: